IshaanSamant/Fraud-Detection-using-Neo4j/README.md

-Implementing Credit-Card fraud detection using Neo4j, we try and use louvian clustering to cluster and find suspicious entities.
+This project implements credit card fraud detection using neo4j.
+We use credit card transaction data and try and find clusters between fradulent transactions to predict more frauds.